adslbarxatov/SudokuSolver/README.md

 and finds first one that doesn't conflict with sudoku game rules.
 Also tool uses binary representation of known (7 -> 001000000b) and unknown (1 or 2 or 6 -> 000100011b) numbers for simplifying solution process

+#

+Needs Windows XP and newer, some C/C++ compiler.
+Only .c and .h must be compiled; other are included by .c.
+Interface language: en_us